milen-patel/cpu_tutorial/_parts/part06.md

 ### Optional: Sum of Products (SOP)

 This section isn't too important to the course of the book, but it is a basic idea/rule you should be aware of since it allows us to build circuits given any set of inputs/outputs.
+When building various circuits, it's often easier to start by creating a truth table before thinking about logic gates.
 Let's say that we were randomly given a truth table which contains 3 inputs and a random assortment of outputs which are true and false:

 | X | Y | Z | Output |
 |---|---|---|---|